suds-community/suds/README.rst

     covered by ``dependency_sort()`` was actually or could be easily broken.
   * ``suds.xsd.deplist`` module renamed to ``suds.xsd.depsort``.

-* A referencing XSD element's ``form`` value now read correctly from the referenced element.
+* Global XSD elements (i.e. top-level + reference elements) are now correctly always considered qualified and their ``form`` attribute values are ignored.

   * Many thanks to Andrew Yager from BitBucket for reporting the issue.